kristinemlarson/gnssrefl/tests/use_cases/use_mchl.md

 Read the instructions for the [soil moisture code!](../../docs/README_vwc.md)!

 #### Step 1: GNSS-IR
 Begin by generating the SNR files.
 To be sure we can get the L2C data, we will use the RINEX 3 files.
 These require the longer station name (mchl00aus) and are available at either cddis or ga.
-Choose the one that is less slow for you.
-We are going to start with two years of data:
+Choose the one that is less slow for you (In some cases we hae found the data are at cddis but not ga.
+We are not sure why this is.
+If you have a way to access these files, just download them and put them in the local processing area and use the -nolook option).
+We are going to start with two years of data and using the default GPS orbit option:

 <code>rinex2snr mchl00aus 2017 1 -doy_end 365 -year_end 2018 -archive cddis </code>

-Use <code>quickLook</code> with the l2c frequency to give a look to the data quality.
+Use the <code>quickLook</code> with the l2c frequency to give a look to the data quality.
 Then set up your parameters with <code>make_json_input</code>

 <code>make_json_input mchl 0 0 0 -l2c true</code>